amcneil36/amcneil36.github.io/blogs/object-graph-construction.md

 Suppose we create all of our objects at the entry point of the application.
 This means that all of our other classes will be very re-usable and are going to have less logic in them since they are not concerned about creational logic.
 Our entry-point will have a bunch of dependencies hard-coded with new operators though.
 Doesn't that mean that consumers calling into our entry-point are now coupled to implementation details and have lost re-usability?
 No. An entry point is where the application starts.
 Nothing calls into it.
 If something did, then it wouldn't be an entry point.

 #### Some objects cannot get instantiated at the entry-point of our application due to having constructor arguments not known at compile time
-Let's say that we have a PersonRepository class that inserts someone's name into the database.
+Let's say that we made a PersonRepository class that inserts someone's name into the database.
 ```
 public class PersonRepository {
  private final String name;